 Policies specified within this handbook are subject to review during the academic year.
 If any changes occur, students will be notified.
-The changes will be reflected in the BSN Student Handbook and will be made available to students via email, public relations announcements, and other media forms.
+The changes will be reflected in the BSN Student Handbook and will be made available to students on the nursing website, public relations announcements, and/or other media forms.